SpaceXLaunchBot/SpaceXLaunchBot/README.md

 # ToDo

- - If embed unabled to send (e.g. > 2000 chars) then send basic embed with just launch num, rocket type, date, etc.
  - Show in notifications what has changed since the last message, e.g. if just the date has changed or if it is a new launch #
  - Send a notification when a launch is about to happen, maybe with a link to livestream / press kit